grace-notes/website/contents/topics/eternal-security.md

 and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.

-My Father, who has given *them*to Me, is greater than all; and no one is able to snatch *them* out of the Father’s hand.
+My Father, who has given *them*to Me, is greater than all; and no one is able to snatch *them* out of the Father’s hand. </blockquote></strong>

-A believer is held by (1) God the Son’s hand, and (2) God the Father’s hand; we can never be let go.</blockquote></strong>
+A believer is held by (1) God the Son’s hand, and (2) God the Father’s hand; we can never be let go.

 This passage refers to people who have accepted Christ, the Lord says “_My sheep…_”.
 In verse 29 we wee that security rests in God’s ability to “hold on” to believers, **not** in a person’s ability to “hold on” to God.
 To question that security is to question this promise, and to question God’s ability.